The Prompt Engineering Framework for 2026: Signal-Theoretic Decomposition

 Why Prompt Engineering Needs a Framework

 Prompt engineering in 2025 was trial-and-error: write, check, tweak, repeat.
-That approach has two fatal flaws.
-It is not reproducible across engineers or days, and it gives no way to know whether the prompt is complete.
+That approach has two big problems.
+It does not give the same results every time, and it gives no way to know whether a prompt is complete.

-I built the sinc-LLM framework to fix both, grounding prompt engineering in the Nyquist-Shannon sampling theorem with measurements from 275 production observations across 11 autonomous agents.
-Using the framework yourself is the easy part; the harder question is whether your AI vendor uses anything like it on the prompts running your workload.
-This article gives you the framework, and the audit at the end gives you the questions to verify the agency is engineering for production rather than shipping demos.
+I built the sinc-LLM framework to fix both.
+It is grounded in the Nyquist-Shannon sampling theorem.
+I measured it across 275 real prompts running on 11 autonomous agents.
+Using the framework yourself is easy.
+The harder question is whether your AI vendor uses anything like it on your prompts.
+This article gives you the framework.
+The audit at the end gives you the questions to check whether your vendor builds for production or just ships demos.

 The Theoretical Foundation